- Home

 However there are a few situations where you should strongly consider reviewing your will straight away.
 Here’s a list of the main examples:

 If you get divorced, it’s slightly different.
-Your will still applies, but your ex-spouse will be excluded from it, and your estate may be divided differently to how you intended.
+Your will still applies, but your ex-spouse will be excluded from it, and your estate may be divided differently from how you intended.
 It is almost always a good idea to review and update your will in this situation.

 Alternatively, if you have entered into a new relationship since writing your will, but you haven’t married them or entered into a civil partnership, they will not be entitled to anything if you die, unless you have a will which outlines what you want to leave them.
 You may therefore wish to review your will and update it to include them.